This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Many credit cards will offer you an attractive sign-up bonus.
 This is where you would earn a pretty hefty number of points for spending a certain amount of money within a specified timeframe.

-To make it easier to reach a sign-up bonus, I try to plan the opening of any new credit card around larger expenses like appliance purchases, car repairs, insurance premiums, or holiday shopping.
+To make it easier to reach a sign-up bonus, try to plan the opening of any new credit card around larger expenses like appliance purchases, car repairs, insurance premiums, or holiday shopping.

 You’ll be surprised how quickly you can reach a sign-up bonus!